19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Lesser Curse.md

 You touch a creature and curse their very soul for the duration.

 Propose some curse.
-The affected creature chooses whether to suffer the effect you proposed or be [Exhausted](../../../../Game%20Procedures/Conditions/Exhausted.md).
-This exhaustion is not removed by [Resting](../../../../Game%20Procedures/Core%20Procedures/Resting.md).
+The affected creature chooses whether to suffer the effect you proposed or be [Wounded](../../../../Game%20Procedures/Conditions/Wounded.md).
+This can only be cured by a [Lesser Restoration](Lesser%20Restoration.md) of at least this [Spell Level](../../Spell%20Level.md).

 The affected creature may make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 16 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to [Resist](../../Resist.md) this spell.

-After casting this spell, you become [Exhausted](../../../../Game%20Procedures/Conditions/Exhausted.md).

 ---
 *Upcast: Increase the DC by 2 per spell level.*